Dubai Visa Rejection — Reasons, How to Appeal & Reapply Successfully 2026

 Fix: If you suspect a name-match flag, contact the GDRFA Dubai helpline directly.
 Your sponsoring travel agency or hotel can also submit a sponsor inquiry to GDRFA on your behalf.
 Provide strong supplementary documentation — a detailed employment letter, proof of family relationships, return flight tickets, and a clear travel itinerary — to establish legitimate travel intent.

-Reason 10 — Sponsor Document Issues [HIGH IMPACT]
+Reason 10 — Sponsor Document Issues

 For family-sponsored, hotel-sponsored, or employer-sponsored permits, the sponsor's own documents must be fully valid at the time of application.
 An expired Emirates ID belonging to the sponsoring UAE resident, a hotel whose tourism licence has lapsed, or an employer whose trade licence is under renewal or suspension will cause the sponsored application to be rejected regardless of how complete and accurate the applicant's own documents are.